Senzing/code-snippets-v4/java/README.md

 The Java snippets are contained in the `snippets` directory under various Java package directories.

+If you are upgrading existing code from the version 3.x SDK, see the [Migration Guide](Migration.md) for a detailed overview of the changes between the version 3.x and version 4.0 Java SDK.

 ## Prerequisites

 You will need to set environment variables so the Senzing installation can be located for building and for running the snippets: